Preparing for Course Registration

 Prior to taking placement tests in my.UIC.edu, you are required to activate your portal account (Net ID and Enterprise ID).
 If you have not already done so, follow the instructions under “First Time Portal Users” to activate your portal account before logging into my.UIC.edu.
 If you have previously activated your portal account, click on login under “Existing Portal Users.”

 Placement tests are required in certain subjects.
 You will be unable to register for Orientation without first taking placement tests in English, Math, and for some students, Chemistry, and Physics as well.
 The Chemistry placement test is only required if Chemistry is needed for your major or Educational Goal.
 The Physics placement test is only required for students who intend on taking calculus-based physics.
 Testing information was enclosed in the packet sent to you by the Office of Admissions.

 To take your tests, log into my.UIC.edu and select the UIC Connect tab; then, go to the Pathway to Enrollment tab.
 The “Placement Testing” portlet (lower right side of the page) contains pertinent information about the placement testing process.
 Please take the time to respond accurately to the questionnaire regarding testing in my.UIC.edu; then, take the appropriate placement tests.

-To sign-up for Orientation, log into my.UIC.edu and select the UIC Connect tab.
+To complete the Online Orientation Orientation Modules, log into my.UIC.edu and select the UIC Connect tab.